Akhilesh-Singh-0/Akhilesh-Singh-0/README.md

 ## Currently

 Going deeper into distributed systems — not the "I've used Redis" kind of deeper, but the actual consistency models, partition tolerance tradeoffs, and why databases sometimes lie to you and call it a feature.
-Looking at Kafka for when a job queue isn't enough.

 Open to backend roles.
 If your system has real failure modes and you care about getting the architecture right rather than just getting it shipped, let's talk.